 Coolest customs?
 It takes a lot of bike love but it’s all worth it to see your unique beast emerge – Paul Humphreys did just this when his custom Harley made it into the 2013 Carole Nash BGBT Calendar making the top 12 with his Harley 8 Ball 1971.

 And what about Insurance?
-If you’ve customised your Harley-Davidson aka ‘Great Freedom Machine’ or would just like a bike quote, don’t forget you can talk to one of our motorcycle specialists on 0800 804 7952 about your insurance needs, who will help you find a great deal for your Harley-Davidson bike in the UK.
+If you’ve customised your ‘Great Freedom Machine’ or would just like a Harley-Davidson motorcycle insurance quote, don’t forget you can talk to one of our motorcycle specialists on 0800 804 7952 about your insurance.
+We can help you find a great deal for your Harley-Davidson bike in the UK.